xlr91/LHeC_InitialAnalysis/README.md

 (where you will need to substitute these dummy arguments with the appropriate path to the input file and your chosen name for the output file)

-the path to input file is /disk/moose/general/asc/Y4_LHeC_2021/LHeC_CC_H4l.Delphes.root
+the path to the first input file is /disk/moose/general/asc/Y4_LHeC_2021/LHeC_CC_H4l.Delphes.root

+the second one is /disk/moose/general/asc/Y4_LHeC_2021/LHeC_CC_H4l.Had.Delphes.root

 # Making changes to the code